 The Private Well Stewardship Program is an educational program offered through Iowa State University Extension and Outreach in which private well owners learn about the responsibilities and risks of being a private well owner and are connected to additional resources to manage their well.
 The main goal of the program is to encourage private well owners to test their water quality once per year.

-This program is designed for busy Iowans, consisting of two one-hour sessions, with the goal of assisting your clients in safeguarding their drinking water.
+This program is designed for busy Iowans, consisting of a single one-hour session that will help Iowans safeguard their drinking water.

 Why should you offer or attend this program?